karpekov/cs3600-q-learning/README.md

 - `custom_rooms` - 13-state room environment with goal and pit
 - `complex_maze` - Large maze environment (400+ states)

-To visualize all graphs, run:
+To create a `.png` visual of all available graphs, run:
 ```bash
 python graph_definitions.py
 ```

-The graphs are saved in the `graphs/` folder.
+The charts are saved in the `graphs/` folder.

 ## Debug Mode